-This article is for product and business owners who want to use Chassi’s Customer Lifecycles to improve customer engagement and reduce churn.
+This article is for product and business owners who want to use Chassi’s Customer Lifecycles to orchestrate exceptional customer experiences.

 To quickly achieve practical results, we follow a strategic process we call the “4M Process” that includes mapping customer journeys, measuring customer behavior, managing the customer experience based on those insights, and then iterating through those steps to maximize the potential of the business.
 This post provides an overview of how that process works in terms of theory as well as implementation.